Missouri Senate committee says kids need parental permission for guns

 “Additionally, an unprecedented surge in gun violence over the past 12 weeks, St. Louis has averaged nine homicides per week, bringing us up to 183 homicides compared to 137 at the same time last year,” Hayden said.

-House Bill 11, increasing the penalty of endangering the welfare of a child, House Bill 2, tampering with a witness, and House Bill 66, creation of a witness protection fund, were also passed out of the committees.
+House Bill 11, increasing the penalty of endangering a child’s welfare, House Bill 2, tampering with a witness, and House Bill 66, creation of a witness protection fund, were also passed out of the committees.